iszczesniak/cpp/containers/index.md

 * `std::priority_queue<T>` - the priority queue.

-Container types can be nested, i.e. `T` can be a container type too.
+Container types can be nested, i.e., `T` can be a container type too.

 ## Comparison of basic types of containers